-- 23. Each field has been filled in automatically.
-You can print each letter separately right here, or better yet, print or email all of them by clicking the icon Finish and Merge.
-Done! - 24.
-You can click the Start Mail Merge icon anytime and select Email messages instead of Letters.
+- 24. You can click the Start Mail Merge icon anytime and select Email messages instead of Letters.
 Finish and Merge will "know" how to handle it at this point. - 25.
 When you click Finish and Merge, you can choose Send Email Messages then fill in the options.
 The field called Email is automatically chosen-Word found it.
 Fill in the subject line, choose the format, choose the records, and click OK.